 - Communicating with you about your application decisions such as accepting, deferring or withdrawing from your offer

 We keep your whole application for the year of the application cycle plus up to 5 years if you do not become a Newman student or for the duration of the course plus 7 years, if you become a Newman student.
 After that we keep a skeleton record of who has applied for monitoring purposes and all other application information is securely destroyed.
-The Marketing Department holds a copy of some of the personal data you provided in your application, in order to send you relevant communications to your application as outline in the purposes listed above.
+The Marketing Department holds a copy of some of the personal data you provided in your application, in order to send you relevant communications to your application as outlined in the purposes listed above.

 If you apply to live in University accommodation you may provide personal and special category data regarding disabilities, long term medical conditions or criminal convictions relevant to your accommodation application.
 Personal data held for the purposes of accommodation is only shared with relevant staff and securely destroyed at the end of the academic year.